charmed-kubernetes/kubernetes-docs/pages/k8s/cni-kube-ovn.md

 ovn-default   ovn        ovn-cluster   IPv4       192.168.0.0/16   false     true    true      distributed   1        65532         0        0             ["192.168.0.1"]
 ```
 5. [Reconfigure the ovn0 NIC address][change-join-subnet-reconfigure]

-Note that during this process, Kubernetes nodes may be temporarily unable to
-reach pods.

 ## Configuring kube-ovn-pinger